 How to secure a temp role

-There are several things you can do to make yourself a more attractive candidate for temping.
-Here are some of our top tips to helping you stand out from the crowd:
+You can do several things to make yourself a more attractive candidate for temping.
+Here are some of our top tips to help you stand out from the crowd:

 Stay in touch